kazoner/Practical_Work_II_repository/README.md

 ### Actions
 -Added the basic structure to the web, finished the index.html file and integrated the styles.css file for this section.
+-Added the footer, and finished the about.html file and integrated the styles.css for this section.